A range of guides are available to support staff engaged in teaching and supporting student learning within the University of Suffolk.

 This introductory guide provides an overview of the assessment process within the University of Suffolk, including guidance on designing assessment tasks and communicating them effectively to students, pre-issue moderation, managing the submission process, marking, internal and external moderation, Assessment Board procedures and providing feedback to students.

-The University's generic undergraduate marking criteria are designed to provide a framework within which individual departments and partner colleges can develop their own marking criteria relevant to the level, subject areas and assessment types offered.
+The University's generic marking criteria are designed to provide a framework within which individual schools and partner institutions can develop their own marking criteria relevant to the level, subject areas and assessment types offered.
 The criteria have been developed for each level of study in accordance with the expectations of the Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies (2014), indicating the intellectual progression and development that students are expected to achieve throughout their course.

 Four templates are provided for staff to use in recording pre- and post-issue assessment moderation processes:

 Assignment pre-issue moderation form

 Exam pre-issue moderation form

 Sample moderation record form

 Staff guide: using group work for learning, teaching and assessment

 This staff guide is designed to supplement the Policy for the Assessment of Group Work and provide practical advice on the implementation of group work in a range of different situations, so that staff and their students can derive maximum benefit from group work activity while avoiding some of the common pitfalls.